pingcap/docs-cn/system-variables.md

 - When the parameter of the aggregate function is not distinct, `HashAgg` is run concurrently and respectively in two phases - the `partial` phase and the `final` phase.
 - A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### tidb_historical_stats_duration <span class="version-mark">New in v6.6.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Tyle: Duration
+- Default value: `168h`, which means 7 days
+- This variable controls the duration that the historical statistics are retained in the storage.

 ### tidb_ignore_prepared_cache_close_stmt <span class="version-mark">New in v6.0.0</span>

 - Scope: SESSION | GLOBAL